azumieflare/tp/docs/UserGuide.md

 Format: `delete EMPLOYEE_ID`

+* Deletes the employee with the specified `EMPLOYEE_ID`.
-* The `EMPLOYEE_ID` refers to the index number shown in the displayed employee list.
+* The employee id refers to the number shown in the displayed employee list.
-  Make sure that its valid!
+* The id **should be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `delete 3` deletes the employee with id 3 in TaskMasterPro.